 Augmented Reality in Retail is one of the reasons why eCommerce has achieved such a remarkable success.
-It has given birth to virtual try ons, the technology that allows users to try cosmetics, accessories, clothing and other products online, without visiting the actual brick-and-mortar store.
+It has given birth to virtual try on, the technology that allows users to try cosmetics, accessories, clothing and other products online, without visiting the actual brick-and-mortar store.

 AR technology is set to become a more significant tool for retail companies.
-No matter how big your business is right now, if you don’t keep up with respective trends influenced by AR, you’ll risk falling drastically behind.
+No matter how big your business is right now, if you don’t keep up with respective beauty trends influenced by AR, you’ll risk falling drastically behind.

 To take your business to the next level in 2021, make sure to take full advantage of these 7 AR eCommerce trends.